-If you want a divorce or legal separation and have no children who are under 19 with your current spouse
+If you want a divorce or legal separation and have children who are under 19 with your current spouse

-- One party must have lived in Colorado for at least 91 days before you may file. - Please let the court know if you need an interpreter.
+- One party must have lived in Colorado for at least 91 days before you may file. - Children must have lived in Colorado for at least 182 days or since birth if under six months old - Please let the court know if you need an interpreter.